-The group does not have any financial liabilities subject to interest rate risk at the balance sheet date (2011 - £nil).
+The group does not have any financial liabilities subject to interest rate risk at the balance sheet date (2012 - £nil).

 Foreign exchange risk arises when individual group operations enter into transactions denominated in a currency other than their functional currency.
 It is the group's policy to convert all non-functional currency to sterling at the first opportunity after allowing for similar functional currency outlays.
 It does not consider the use of hedging facilities would significantly minimise this risk.
-At the balance sheet date the group had forward contracts in place to sell £2,700,000 (2011 - £nil).
+At the balance sheet date the group had forward contracts in place to sell euro with a sterling value of £2,030,000 (2012 - £2,700,000).
 The fair value adjustment associated with these contracts is not considered material and has therefore not been recognised in these financial statements.
-At the balance sheet date foreign exchange facilities of £1.7 million (2011 - £1.7 million) were unused and available to the group to enable them to enter into forward exchange contracts.
+At the balance sheet date foreign exchange facilities of £1.9 million (2012 - £1.7 million) were unused and available to the group to enable them to enter into forward exchange contracts.